July 15, 2016

 Fashion merchandising schools and programs vary widely in their offerings.
 To help you make the right decision - you'll be spending a lot of time together - the College Board outlines some basic questions to ask of any academic institution.
 They've been slightly modified here specifically for those pursuing a fashion merchandising education:

 Fashion merchandising student Gladys Stocks found everything she was looking for in Southern New Hampshire University's (SNHU) online AS in Fashion Merchandising.
-SNHU is a regionally accredited university with a dedicated career team for its online students and 24/7 access to learning resources - and it had the academic programs she was looking for.
-But it was the enthusiasm of the student body that sealed the deal.
-"I felt like the students were genuinely happy...being a part of this community," said Stocks, who had been attending a school that didn't give her "that warm and fuzzy feeling" prior to pursuing her degree with SNHU.
+"I felt like the students were genuinely happy...being a part of this community," said Stocks, who had been attending a school that didn't give her "that warm and fuzzy feeling" before pursuing her degree with SNHU.

 Core courses in fashion merchandising immerse students in a variety of projects that offer real-world perspectives.
 Anticipate projects rather than papers.
 This is attractive for many students who learn by doing and by applying the theoretical to actual examples.